didehLabs/.github/profile/README.md

 ## Our Vision

-A future where businesses are empowered by systems that continuously surface insights, eliminate inefficiencies, and unlock new opportunities for growth.
+A future where businesses are empowered by continuous intelligence that surfaces insights, eliminates inefficiencies, and unlocks new opportunities for growth.

 ## What Drives Us